Schizophonic (Geri Halliwell album): Commercial performance

 In the United Kingdom, Schizophonic debuted at number four on the UK Albums Chart, with sales of 35,000 copies.
 It sold 483,853 in total, being certified two-times Platinum by the British Phonographic Industry (BPI) for shipments of 600,000 copies.
 In Canada, the album debuted and peaked at number 15.
-With strong long-term sales the album was certified Platinum with just over 100,000 copies shipped.
+With strong long-term sales the album was certified Platinum with slightly more than 100,000 copies shipped.
 In the United States, the album faced moderate success, selling 40,000 copies in its first week debuting and peaking at number 42 on the Billboard 200, the strongest Spice Girls solo showing on the chart.
 It shipped 500,000 copies and received a Gold certification in the country by the Recording Industry Association of America (RIAA).
 According to Nielsen SoundScan, Schizophonic has sold 181,000 copies there as of July 2007.
-The album was also certified Gold in Australia and Spain with shipments of over 35,000 and 50,000 copies, respectively.
+The album was also certified Gold in Australia and Spain with shipments of more than 35,000 and 50,000 copies, respectively.
 However, the album only reached number 85 in Japan, selling 3,190 copies.
-By August of the same year of release, more than 1.3 million copies had been distributed through stores, by 2001, more than two million copies had been sold worldwide.
+By August of the same year of release, more than 1.3 million copies had been distributed through stores; by 2001, more than two million copies had been sold worldwide.